Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

      The process of aggregating module information from scanned sources to ensure correct compilation order and to provide metadata for other parts of the build (e.g., installation or a :term:`build database`).

+   discovered dependencies
+     Dependencies found during the processing of a command that do not need to be explicitly declared.

    dynamic dependencies
      Dependencies which require a separate command to detect so that a further